BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 I tested Lemwarm on 5 email accounts over the same 4-week period.

 The feature I found most useful was the deliverability test.
 Before launching a campaign, I could send a test email to Lemwarm’s inboxes and see exactly where it landed, broken down by ESP.
+It flagged a Gmail-specific issue on one of my accounts that I would have completely missed otherwise.

 • Included free with all paid Lemlist plans

-• 20,000+ domain warm-up network across 150+ countries
+• 20,000+ real inbox network across 100+ countries

-• Deliverability test shows inbox vs. spam placement per ESP
+• Deliverability test shows inbox vs spam placement per ESP

 • DNS check for SPF, DKIM, DMARC, plus SpamAssassin score